OfferingSolutions/Angular-Course/README.md

 See the instructions to get started here [Angular Course preprations](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course)

-I you are done with these you can start dive into the following chapters
+If you are done with this you are ready to dive  into the following chapters with us

 1. [Angular Start](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course/00_AngularStart)
 2. [Components Part I](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course/01_Components_Part_I)